 People with Down syndrome may have small teeth, which can cause spacing between the teeth.
 They also tend to have a small upper jaw.
 This may cause crowding of the teeth and may result in the permanent teeth being “impacted” because there is no room in the mouth for them to come in.
-The small upper jaw may create a situation where the top teeth do not go over the bottom teeth the way they are meant to, instead they bottom teeth may be out further than the top teeth in the back teeth, the front teeth, or both.
-It is also common that the front teeth of people with Down syndrome do not touch in front.
+The small upper jaw may create a situation where the top teeth do not go over the bottom teeth the way they are meant to; instead, the bottom teeth may be out further than the top teeth in the back of the jaw, the front of the jaw, or both.
+It is also common that the front teeth of people with Down syndrome do not touch.

 Orthodontics (braces) may be able to improve some of these issues.
-Orthodontics requires a lot of cooperation and makes the teeth even more difficult to keep clean, so it may not be possible in all people or it may be a good idea to wait until a child is older and able to tolerate it a bit better.
+Orthodontics require a lot of cooperation and make the teeth even more difficult to keep clean, so it may not be possible in all people.
+It may be a good idea to wait until a child is older and able to tolerate it a bit better.
 Having orthodontic appliances in the mouth can also pose challenges to speech.
 Children without Down syndrome typically adapt their speech quickly; however, in a child with Down syndrome, where speech may already be an issue, adapting to the appliances may be very difficult.
-Therefore, it may be a good idea to delay orthodontic treatment until a child is older and her speech is further along.
+Therefore, it may be a good idea to delay orthodontic treatment until a child is older and his or her speech is further along.

 People with Down syndrome are at an increased risk for gum disease (periodontal disease).
-In people with Down syndrome, even when they do not have a lot of plaque and tartar (calculus) they still get periodontal disease more frequently than others.
-This is because people with Down syndrome have an impaired immune system and do not have some of the natural protections against this disease that people without Down syndrome have.
-To prevent gum disease brush twice daily, focusing the bristles along the gum line, floss daily, be sure to visit the dentist regularly to have the gum health monitored and to take X-rays to monitor bone levels.
+Even when individuals with Down syndrome do not have a lot of plaque and tartar (calculus), they get periodontal disease more frequently than others.
+This is because people with Down syndrome have an impaired immune system and do not have some of the natural protections against the disease that people without Down syndrome have.
+To prevent gum disease brush twice daily, focusing the bristles along the gum line, floss daily and be sure to visit the dentist regularly to have gum health monitored and to take X-rays to monitor bone levels.
 If the gums bleed that means that they are inflamed.
 Brushing and flossing should not be stopped because of this.
 In fact, brushing and flossing will keep the gums clean and help to minimize the inflammation.